elifesciences-publications/microbeFDT-neo4j/README.md

 # microbeFDT-neo4j
 <img align="right" src="images/model.png" />

+### This code is associated with the paper from Guthrie et al., "The human gut chemical landscape predicts microbe-mediated biotransformation of foods and drugs". eLife, 2019. http://dx.doi.org/10.7554/eLife.42866

 # About microbeFDT
 The gut microbiota complements host-driven metabolism of dietary compounds and xenobiotics, such as therapeutic drugs.
 Some gastrointestinally-routed drugs with uncharacterized metabolism and downstream effects on patients, have overlapping chemical properties with dietary compounds, and thus may share gut microbiota enzymatic susceptibilities.